gdcho/chrom-cognito/privacy.md

 # Privacy Policy for Chromcognito

-**Last updated: January 9, 2025**
+**Last updated: September 1, 2025**

 ## Overview

-Chromcognito is a Chrome extension designed to provide instant video playback speed control.
+Chromcognito is a Chrome extension designed to open, route, and manage tabs in Incognito mode with rules, shortcuts, and auto-cleanups.
 This privacy policy explains how we handle data in our extension.

 ## Data Collection

 **We do not collect any user data.** Chromcognito operates entirely locally on your device and does not:

 - Collect personally identifiable information
-- Track your browsing history
+- Track your browsing history beyond recently closed incognito tabs
-- Monitor your web activity
+- Monitor your web activity beyond detecting modifier clicks on links
-- Access website content beyond video elements
+- Access website content beyond link URLs for incognito redirection
 - Transmit any data to external servers
 - Store any personal information